 Cavity filling is one of the most common dental practices performed today.
 Every year millions of cavities are filled by dentists around the country.
 Our love of sweet treats and sugary desserts means that cavities are incredibly common for most Americans.
 Chances are that you or someone you know has one or multiple fillings, and has seen a local dentist in Cary or Raleigh for a filling.
-Although sugar is one of the common causes of cavities, that doesn’t mean anyone wants to give it up after getting a cavity!
+Although sugar is one of the common causes of cavities, that doesn’t mean anyone wants to give up their craving for sugar after getting a cavity!
 That is why one of the most common questions our dentists get after a filling is: How soon after getting a cavity filled can I eat sugar?

 The answer depends on the severity of the cavity you had filled, and sometimes the type of filling material used to restore your tooth.
 There are several different materials that can be used for fillings, including porcelain, silver amalgam, and common composite resin.
 Usually there can be sensitivity or light soreness in the affected tooth for a couple days to one week after a cavity is filled.
 During this time it is not recommended to eat sugar in order to make sure sure the filling sets and the tooth heals correctly.
 There are also some other types of food to avoid immediately after getting a cavity filled: